 Of course, dealing with this pandemic was never going to be easy.
 It seems only the very wealthy are able to shield themselves from the harm caused by Covid-19.
 The rest of us have to manage as best we can, with all the difficulties that brings.

 For a struggling voluntary sector, this has meant reconfigured service delivery; and funding switched to projects tackling the current crisis.
 Some organisation are managing, but others are clearly not.

 From my own perspective, it has been hard finding work.
 More is happening online, yet with the novelty of Zoom wearing thin, it’s been difficult to recruit people to my own online workshops.
 Some had to be cancelled.
-That said, recent links with the voluntary sector north and south of the Scottish border has led to some consultancy, and to some online training delivery.
-So some positive news personally, but longer term, like everyone else, I hope the world can come to terms with the virus.
+That said, recent links with the voluntary sector north and south of the Scottish border have led to some consultancy, and to some online training delivery.
+So some positive news personally, but longer-term, like everyone else, I hope the world can come to terms with the virus.